1 Gallon Fish Tank: 13 Must know Option For Starters

 A question that many beginner fish owners have is how many fish they can keep in a 1-gallon tank.

-There are some general rules to follow when it comes to stocking your aquarium with live aquatic animals, so please read on before deciding what’s best for your pet!
+There are some general rules to follow when it comes to stocking your aquarium with live aquatic animals.
+So please read on before deciding what’s best for your pet!

 There are some who say you can keep as many as 10, but this is not true.
 You should only put 2-3 goldfish in the tank, and these are the largest fish you could have in there.
 Some other types of fish might also work fine in your one-gallon tank.